marianacasarin/marianacasarin.github.io/_posts/2016-06-14-researching-telepresence.markdown

 [Double 2](http://www.doublerobotics.com/) by Double Robotics is a more high-tech and modern model similar to the Ornitorrinco.
 It also displays the controller image.
 A nice unpacking and testing video [here](https://www.youtube.com/watch?v=WXPuBd4IfQ8).

-And at last a very inspiring robot that displays the [future of telepresence](http://www.vocativ.com/323957/finally-a-robot-assistant-as-affordable-as-it-is-adorable/).
+And at last a very inspiring robot for [home use](http://www.vocativ.com/323957/finally-a-robot-assistant-as-affordable-as-it-is-adorable/).